-Wealth Watch Advisors, LLC ("Advisor") is a Delaware limited liability company.
+Wealth Watch Advisors, Inc. ("Wealth Watch" and/or "the Firm") is a Delaware limited liability corporation.
 Wealth Watch is registered with the Securities and Exchange Commission.
-Wealth Watch is owned by David A. Shields, Tyrone Clark, William E. Gastl, John Patrick Lynch, and James R. McClanahan.
+Wealth Watch Advisors, Inc. is owned by David A. Shields, Tyrone Clark, William E. Gastl, and John Patrick Lynch.
 David Shields and William E. Gastl are the Firm's managing members.